BetterThanTomorrow/calva/docs/site/merch.md

 # Calva Merch

-In this video, I (PEZ) was asked where you can buy the Calva T-shirt I am wearing:
+In this video, there is a question about where you can buy the Calva T-shirt:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NIk5hVzA_fY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>